A Lorentz-violating low-energy model for the bilayer Graphene: The bilayer graphene

 \section{The bilayer graphene}

+The structure formed by two or more layers of graphene was first reported in 2004 \cite{novoselov}.
 There are two main kinds of graphene bilayers, the AA and the AB configurations \cite{Rozhkov16}.
 In the AA configuration, the atoms in the top layers are exactly above the bottom atoms, see Fig. \eqref{fig2}.
-In the AB configuration, the A-type sub-lattice atoms of the top layer (red dots (A2) in Fig. \eqref{fig3}) are located above the B-type sub-lattice atoms of the bottom layer (blue dots (B1) in Fig. \eqref{fig3}).
-Both these figures are illustrated in the ref. \cite{Rozhkov16}.
+In the AB configuration, the A-type sub-lattice atoms of the top layer are located above the B-type sub-lattice atoms of the bottom layer.
+Both cases are illustrated in ref. \cite{Rozhkov16}.
 Due to this configuration, the B-type sub-lattice atoms of the top layer (B2) are located above the empty center of the lower hexagon.
-This configuration modifies the dynamic of the quasi-particles, and the low energy of the AA type presents linear energy spectrum, whereas the AB type presents a quadratic energy spectrum \cite{McCann}.
-Thereby, only the AA-type has the structure that maintains the Dirac-like low energy Hamiltonian and will be the target of this work.
+This configuration modifies the dynamic of the quasi-particles, and the low energy of the AA type presents a linear energy spectrum, whereas the AB type presents a quadratic energy spectrum \cite{McCann}.
+Although less stable than the AB-type \cite{mostaani}, the AA-type is the only one that has the structure that maintains the Dirac-like low-energy Hamiltonian and because of this property will be the target of this work.

 From the tight-binding description of the system, the energy eigenstates of the quasi-particles in the AA configuration is given by \cite{Rozhkov16}: